SeisComP/seiscomp/doc/base/management.rst

    .. py:attribute: name

-      The modules unique name.
+      The module's unique name.
 This name is used for run/pid and log files.

    .. py:attribute: order

-      The modules start order.
+      The module's start order.
 The default value is 100 and modules with the same value are ordered alphabetically.

    .. py:method:: isRunning()

       :rtype: Boolean